MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 The query parameters are:

 * `deepLinkId`: Any identifier used for telemetry correlation.
 * `fqdn`: This is needed in the Teams deep link service for a tenant or account authentication.
 When the meeting is scheduled with Teams for Life, the `fqdn` is: `teams.live.com`.
-When the meeting is scheduled for Teams for Business, the `fqdn` will be `teams.microsoft.com` or `teams.microsoft.us`. `fqdn` is to explicitly specify the tenant.
-If no tenant is specified, the deeplink will be executed on the current tenant.
+When the meeting is scheduled for Teams for Business, the `fqdn` will be `teams.microsoft.com` or `teams.microsoft.us`.

 To share the entire app to stage, in the app manifest, you must configure `meetingStage` and `meetingSidePanel` as frame contexts, see [app manifest](../../resources/schema/manifest-schema.md).
 Otherwise, meeting attendees may not be able to see the content on stage.